okhodjaev/okhodjaev.github.io/governance-briefs.md

 ---

-**Series:** Governance Briefs operationalise the *Beyond Control* framework.
-Each Note is grounded in a specific regulatory anchor — a decree, law, or institutional event — and follows a strict five-element pre-publication protocol.
+**Series:** Governance Briefs operationalise the ***Beyond Control*** framework.
+Each Analytical Note is grounded in a specific regulatory anchor — a decree, law, or institutional event — and follows a strict five-element pre-publication protocol.

+**Full essay series:** [Beyond Control: Theory of Limits of AI Governance](/essays/)

 **Russian version of this page:** [Governance Briefs — RU](ru/governance-briefs/)

-**Full essay series:** [Beyond Control: Theory of Limits of AI Governance](/essays/)

 ---